Translations

 • SB 7085: Directs the Department of Safety to provide free firearm locks to Tennessee residents if they ask for them, and requires handgun safety courses to contain instruction on safe gun storage.

-The media have reported on the various opinions, conflicts, disagreements, and protests.
+The media have reported multiple opinions, conflicts, disagreements, and protests.
 In several instances, emotion seemed to have outweighed reason.
-A legislator or two may have addressed the root problem, which additional funding and laws cannot fix, but I didn't see a news segment that included the remarks.
+A legislator or two may have addressed the root problem, which additional funding and laws cannot fix, but I didn't see a news segment that included those remarks.

 Conclusion

 The Violence Prevention Project Research Center (The Violence Project) has mass shooting data from 1966 to current.
 The project states that it is “a nonpartisan 501(c)(3) nonprofit dedicated to reducing violence through research that is public-facing and informs policy and practice.”
 The website includes a Mass Shooter Database.
-The chart, on that database, titled “Mass Public Shooting Deaths by Incident, 1966 – present” shows 191 total mass shootings that has led to 1,369 deaths.
-(My tally, from that chart, indicates 194 total mass shootings and the same 1,369 deaths.)
+The chart on that database, titled “Mass Public Shooting Deaths by Incident, 1966 – present,” shows 191 total mass shootings that led to 1,369 deaths.
+(My tally from that chart indicates 194 total mass shootings and the same 1,369 deaths.)

-When I was in grade school and high school, from 1965 to 1978, mass shootings and so-called “gun violence” were unknown, in the rural area where I was raised.
-School buildings were unlocked, when school was in session.
-In high school, older students and even teachers had shotguns or rifles, on the gun racks, secured in their locked trucks.
-(They had either been or were going hunting.)
+When I was in grade school and high school from 1966 to 1978, mass shootings and so-called “gun violence” were unknown in the rural area where I was raised.
+School buildings were unlocked when school was in session.
+In high school, older students and even teachers hung shotguns or rifles on gun racks, secured in their locked trucks.
+They had either been or were going hunting.
 The societal norm was morality, based on the biblical worldview, the Declaration of Independence, and the US Constitution.

 Additional laws could, in theory, lessen the so-called “gun violence.”
-The further spending of tax dollars might help prevent some “gun violence.”
-Those steps, however, are like trying to stop tons of water from pouring through many holes in a dam, by plugging a few small holes with chewing gum.
-More laws and funding, which are constitutional, may help, but they are not the ultimate solution.
+Spending more tax dollars might help prevent some “gun violence.”
+Those steps, however, are like trying to stop tons of water from pouring through gaping holes in a dam with chewing gum.
+Additional governmental laws and funding may help, but they are not the ultimate solution.

 What is the ultimate solution?
-It is not political.
-It is moral.
-This once great nation must restore the biblical and constitutional values, upon which it was founded.
-Only then will so-called “gun violence” become seldom and rare events, as it was when I was growing up.
+It is moral, not political.
+This once-great nation must return to the biblical and constitutional values upon which it was founded.
+Only then will so-called “gun violence” become a seldom and rare event, as it was when I was growing up.

-Where are the politicians, who boldly make that statement?
+Where are the politicians who are boldly making that statement?
 Did Governor Bill Lee make that statement?
-I don't recall having heard him do so.
+I don't recall hearing him do so.
 Morality can't be legislated.
 I have spoken.
 Who is listening?

 No comments: